We often get asked about Lifetime Trusts, sometimes called a Living Trust UK, and their role in estate planning in England and Wales.

 Other Relevant Legislation

-These laws collectively shape the legal environment in which Lifetime Trusts operate, influencing aspects such as tax liabilities and administrative duties.
+These laws collectively shape the legal environment in which Lifetime Trusts operate, influencing tax liabilities, administrative duties, and the rights of all parties involved.

 How Lifetime Trusts Work in the UK Legal System